- Where is the Office of Special Events located?

 - $250.00 – Processing Fee depending on the complexity of the film request which would apply to projects including but not limited to those that involve extensive planning and requires multiple locations (more than 2) to include multiple street closures, lane closures, intermittent traffic control, affecting the DART lane(s), traffic management and complexity of the film request.

-- Filming on the sidewalk does not require a Film Permit provided that ingress/egress is given to daily foot traffic, to surrounding residents and to area businesses.
+Filming on the sidewalk does not require a Film Permit provided that the sidewalk is not ‘closed’ or ‘blocked’ as ingress/egress must be given to daily foot traffic, to surrounding residents and to area businesses at all times.

 Whether you are a crew of 1 or 100, the City of Dallas requires evidence of insurance in the form of a Certificate of Insurance.
 You must add the City of Dallas as additional insured along with permit applicants.
 This is to protect the city’s interest in the event of a third party claim arising from the permit applicant’s operations.

 - What kind of insurance is required in order to get a permit?

 The City of Dallas requires a General Liability policy for $2,000,000 naming the City of Dallas, its officers and employees as additional insured.
 Please refer to the Liability Requirements.

 - When do I need police assistance on a set?
 You will need to hire off-duty Dallas Police for assistance if your film shoot involves any interruption of traffic, lane or street closure, intermittent traffic control, stunts, and weapons or if your actors are wearing Dallas Police Department, Dallas Fire Rescue Department, Emergency Medical Technician or other costumes resembling uniformed personnel.

 Contact the Office of Special Events at 214-939-2701 and we will direct you to a DPD officer who can further assist you with your shoot.The applicant is responsible for direct payment to the officer at the time of filming.